Zigbee2MQTT

 1. Coordinators Based on EmberZNet from Silicon Labs - EZSP

-The best choice currently is coordinators based on the EFR32MG21 chip and using the EZSP protocol.
-The chip should allow and support the Thread protocol in the future.
-This chip is also used by the creators of Home Assistant for their products.
+The best choice currently is coordinators based on the EFR32MG21 and EFR32MG24 chips using the EZSP protocol.
+These chips support the Thread protocol for future Matter devices.
+These chips are also used by the creators of Home Assistant for their products.

 Sonoff Zigbee 3.0 USB Dongle Plus E